Thick As Thieves Solo, Co-op, and Campaign Scope Guide

 The interesting design question is not whether solo and co-op both exist.
 It is how the game is likely to feel in each mode.
 In solo, your play rhythm will probably center on personal timing, patience, and recovery from mistakes.
 In co-op, the obvious advantage is shared coverage: one player can watch patrols or exits while the other commits to the objective.
 Trailer footage and the current marketing tone strongly suggest that teamwork is part of the appeal, but the game is still sold as a stealth campaign first, not a chaotic extraction shooter.

-That means the best pre-launch advice is to choose your first run based on learning goals.
+That means the best launch-day advice is to choose your first run based on learning goals.
 If you want to understand the layouts, pressure, and tool timing, start solo.
 If you mainly want social problem solving and improvisation, start in co-op.
 What should not be assumed yet is that co-op automatically makes every contract easier.
-Some stealth games become louder and sloppier with another player, especially when one mistake drags the whole room into alert.
+Early hands-on preview coverage suggests harder content can make communication more important, which fits the design: two players give you more information, but also more chances to desync.

 Campaign Scope Today

-Megabit's current release messaging describes Thick As Thieves as an introductory campaign with 2 dynamic replayable maps, 16 missions, at least 4 hours of content, and high replayability.
+Megabit's current release messaging describes Thick As Thieves as an introductory campaign with 2 dynamic replayable maps, 3 mission types, 16 contracts, at least 4 hours of content, and high replayability.
 That wording matters.
 It tells readers that the launch build is scoped and focused, not pretending to be a hundred-hour forever game.
 For user trust, this should be explained as a strength or limitation depending on taste, not spun as a hidden massive game.

 Four hours also should not be read as a strict full-completion ceiling.
 In stealth games, route learning, difficulty variation, contract replays, and gear experimentation can stretch a short main path into much more time.
 A careful first pass can easily be slower than the headline number if you are checking routes, restarting errors, and testing alternative entries.
 The safe public claim is that the official campaign scope is modest but intentionally replayable.